 Specific guidelines have been put in place to ensure that data protection processes comply with the relevant regulations.
 The "Policy for Data Protection and Personal Data Privacy" defines the standards according to which data is processed, stored, used, and transmitted at our company.
 This enables us to provide a high level of protection for the data of our employees, contract partners, customers, and suppliers as well as the data of patients and participants in clinical trials.
-A central IT tool was also installed that establishes a common source for data protection processes at our company.
-For instance, these include questions regarding data protection, the documentation of data processing activities, and reports of possible violations of data protection guidelines.
-Our understanding of data protection throughout the Group is based on European legislation, including the provisions of the EU's General Data Protection Regulation (EU GDPR) in force since May 2018.
-We also comply with local data protection regulations.
+A central IT tool has also been established in order to comply with the statutory documentation requirements.
+The tool serves as the basis for key data protection processes.
+In addition to documenting processing activities, these include processing reports from the local data protection officers, documenting video recordings, and reporting potential data protection violations.
+Our understanding of data protection throughout the Group is based on European legislation in particular, including the provisions of the EU's General Data Protection Regulation (EU GDPR), which has been in force since May 2018.
+However, we also comply with and implement local data protection regulations.